Zone-specific review

 Open ground-vehicle pageUse the site-survey page when the airport team still needs a structured first review before pilot scoping.

 Yes.
-The most credible first project focuses on one controlled area, one access-aware interface, and one measurable outcome.
+The most solid first project focuses on one controlled area, one access-aware interface, and one measurable outcome.

 No. Aviation-adjacent service areas and continuity-sensitive operating zones can have similar restricted-access and movement-discipline challenges.

-It keeps the buyer conversation focused on access rules, operating fit, pilot logic, and deployment discipline instead of abstract technology claims.
+It keeps your team conversation focused on access rules, operating fit, pilot logic, and deployment discipline instead of abstract technology claims.